 If you swim left around the rocks, you’ll end up in Hin Ngam Bay, where you’ll be able to go snorkeling amongst the huge boulders.

-Still want to see more?
+Want to see more?
 Why not rent a kayak and paddle your way to Shark Island on the horizon?
 It will take less than fifteen minutes.
 This small and rocky island is a great snorkeling spot as well.

 4. Sai Nuan Beach